 The problem with lav microphones is that they can often fall victim to interviewee error.
 The interviewee perhaps rubs their neck itching a scratch and accidentally rubs the microphone off their collar or causes a strange noise in the mic.
 Maybe you’re using a wireless lav kit and random radio waves start causing interference in your signal.

-Also, lav mics can get covered by clothing fabric in a way that muffles the mic’s ability to record properly (this is especially common when you realize that your interview subject is very animated and loves moving around a lot).
+Also, lav mics can get covered by clothing fabric in a way that muffles the mic’s ability to record properly (this is especially common when after the interview starts, you realize that your interviewee is very animated and loves moving around a lot).